General Information

 Regulations Regarding Billing and Payment

-A bill for the tuition charge along with applicable room and board and other charges will be sent electronically before each due date to the student and those whom the student has set up as authorized payers in the QuikPay billing and payment system.
-Unless prior arrangements acceptable to the Bursar of the College are made, a student’s account not paid in full at the due date will be regarded as delinquent.
+A bill for the tuition charge along with applicable room and board and other charges will be sent electronically before each semester to the student and those whom the student has set up as authorized payers.
+Unless prior arrangements acceptable to the Bursar of the College are made, a student’s account not paid in full prior to classes will be regarded as delinquent.
 A student whose account is delinquent will be denied the privileges of registration, attending classes, obtaining academic transcripts, using College facilities, or being admitted to graduation.

 Once a student moves into a residence hall room, room and board charges for the full semester are due and payable on the student’s account.
 Even if the student moves out of the room during the semester, the full room and board charges for that semester remain due on the student’s account.
 Because of the high demand for College housing, the student who is not withdrawing from Rhodes and is a resident only in the Fall Semester will be fined $500 if he/she is not moved out of the room by the day after the last final examination of the Fall Semester.

-Students living in the residence halls are required to choose either the 15 meals per week dining plan or the unlimited, all-access dining plan.
-Students living in East Village A, East Village B, Parkway Hall, or Spann Place also have the option of choosing the 7 meals per week dining plan.
+Students living in the residence halls are required to be on a meal plan.
+First-year students are assigned an unlimited meal plan.
+Returning students may choose either the 15 meals per week dining plan or the unlimited, all-access dining plan.
+Returning students living in East Village A, East Village B, East Village C Townhouses, Parkway Hall, or Spann Place also have the option of choosing the 7 meals per week dining plan.
 There are no exceptions to this policy.
 Meals may be taken in either the Burrow Refectory or with a cash equivalency in the Lynx Lair.
-Students will be given the opportunity to choose the board plan they prefer prior to the start of the school year.
-Students may change their board option by contacting Rhodes Express prior to the beginning of the next semester.
-Once the board plan has begun for a semester, no further changes may be made.
+Returning students are given the opportunity to choose the board plan they prefer prior to the start of the school year.
+Board plan changes for returning students are accepted thru the end of the first week of classes each semester.
 Non-resident students may purchase one of the commuter meal plan options by contacting Rhodes Express prior to the beginning of the semester.

 All students living in the residence halls must pay the full comprehensive tuition, regardless of the number of credit hours taken in the semester.